ben16w/minui-portmaster/README.md

 4. Eject your SD card and insert it back into your MinUI device.

 > [!IMPORTANT]
 > This method may remove some dependencies needed by your installed ports.
-If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall Port**.
+If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall**.
 This will restore any missing files for that port.

 ## Deep Sleep & Shutdown